Zac-Digital/fh-services/src/test/find-e2e-tests/README.md

 # E2E Testing

-Here are have written End to End tests for the three services in Family Hubs: Find, Connect, Manage.
+Here are written End to End tests for the three services in Family Hubs: Find, Connect, Manage.
 This is a Serenity/JS with Playwright Framework using a screenplay pattern.
 # Prerequisites